mtcbpdcdubai/mtcbpdcdubai.github.io/README.md

 content folder to add type hinting, which helps reduce mistakes.

 ## [`/src/`](/src/) folder
-The `src` folder contains the main code of the website, and is divided into two main sub-folders:
+The `src` folder contains the main code of the website, and is divided into 3 main sub-folders:

 1.  [`pages`](/src/pages/): Contains code for whole pages, such as